paulburgess1357/VkStartup/README.md

 ### Prerequisites

 This project relies on CMake and optionally Conan for dependency installation.
+Conan will install dependencies automatically.
 The following dependencies are required:
 * VulkanSDK
 * VulkanMemoryAllocator
 * GLFW (If building the VkStartupTest project); For production use, any windowing system (GLFW, SDL, etc.) is fine.